 Don't Give In To Yowling

-But, like we just noted, don't pet them when they meow.
-This will encourage that behavior since your cat will realize that obnoxious meowing leads to pets and treats.
-If you have a cat that meows excessively in the morning try your hardest not to give in.
+If you have a cat that meows excessively in the morning, try your hardest not to give in.
 Simply turn away and continue to sleep, even if it's just you scrolling through social media feeds or listening to a podcast.
-The important thing is to not get up and not feed them.
 Your cat will start to learn after a few weeks that yowling at you to wake up won't get them what they want.

 It's also important to not feed your cat every time they beg for food, no matter how adorable or annoying you find their behavior.
 Start feeding your cat at the exact same time every day, even using an automatic feeder.
 Overfeeding a cat can lead to obesity.
 It can also encourage them to keep meowing once they find out it's the magic button that provides them with more food.